Battle of Gotthard Pass: Plans

-Battle
+Campaign of September 24–26

-24 September
+24 September (Battles of the Gotthard/Oberalp passes and Hospental)

 Lecourbe's division consisted of three brigades under Generals of Brigade Charles-Étienne Gudin de La Sablonnière, Louis Henri Loison, and Gabriel Jean Joseph Molitor.
 By Duffy's reckoning, Gudin's brigade numbered 3,801 men and consisted of the 67th and 109th Line Infantry Demi-brigades and three grenadier companies.
 Loison's brigade was 2,980-strong and was made up of the 38th and 76th Line Infantry Demi-brigades.
 Lecourbe was in Altdorf at the northern end of the upper Reuss valley with the 720-man divisional reserve of nine grenadier companies.
 Molitor's brigade was far to the east near Glarus on the upper Linth River.
 The 67th Line defended the Gotthard Pass, the 109th Line held the Oberalp Pass and the village of Andermatt, and Loison's brigade was posted near Amsteg in the center of the upper Reuss valley.
 Phipps credited Gudin with 4,294 soldiers and Loison with 4,366 men.

 Massena ordered Lecourbe to advance east on 25 September as part of a general offensive against the Allies.
 Suvorov was about to assault Lecourbe from the south, catching his opponent off-balance.
 As early as 5 September, rumors reached the French that Suvorov was coming north with 25,000 troops, but Lecourbe discounted the stories.
 His patrols detected Strauch's Austrians in the Ticino valley and from 20 September there were even reports of Russian soldiers nearby.
 Lecourbe put Gudin's brigade on alert, but did not budge from his headquarters in Altdorf.
 In previous campaigns, Lecourbe proved himself a capable general in mountain fighting, but this time he found himself poorly prepared for Suvorov's impending attack.

 Suvorov's plan of attack for 24 September called for the main effort by Derfelden's Russians and Strauch's Austrians against the Gotthard Pass.
 This thrust would be assisted by a right-hook by Rosenberg's Russians across the Oberalp Pass that would seize Andermatt north of the Gotthard.
 Auffenberg's Austrians would make a deeper right hook and block the upper Reuss valley at Amsteg.
 The 67th Line with 1,861 soldiers was divided into three groupings, at Airolo, at the hamlet of Cima del Bosco near the entrance to the Val Tremola, and at the pass itself.
 The attackers must climb 916 m from Airolo to the pass.
 This hike might take an unencumbered person two and a half hours, but the Russians and Austrians would have to carry a musket, ammunition, battle gear, and full haversack with French firearms blazing in their faces.